wmhilton-stoplight/platform-docs/docs/3.-design/b.starting-a-new-api-design.md

 tags: [Design]
 ---

-# Starting a new API design
+# Start a new API design

 Following the [API Design-first](./a.overview.md#API-Design-First) workflow,